My nephew sent me a picture of one of his cupcake creations this morning.

 He’s a young, single guy living on his own; hardly the first person you would think of as an enthusiastic cupcake baker.
 But he definitely is; check out some recent pictures he’s sent me.

 Having an unusual interest runs in his family.
 Among her other hobbies, his Mom enjoys dressing her bearded dragon and other pets up in costumes to celebrate the holidays.

 We can’t really point fingers in our family, though.
 This weekend, my husband is making a pilgrimage to Cleveland to attend a convention for lovers of the band Devo, where he will perform, in costume, with Devomatix, his Devo Tribute band.
 He could not be more excited.

-As for me, I’m sad to say that I think my most unusual quality is that I’m a staunch Democrat in one of the reddest states.
-But I live in a pretty blue area of the state, so even that isn’t particularly unique.
+As for me, I’m sad to say that I think my most unusual quality is that I have a blog for midlife women.

 That wasn’t always the case.
 I was a pretty weird kid.
 In elementary school, I lived in a world of books and imagination.
 I wanted to be a writer and somewhere there’s a stack of the not-bad-for-a-kid stories I wrote then.
 I actually took a correspondence course (remember those?) with my mother in How to Write and diligently completed all the exercises.

 I played with “paper dolls” I cut out of discarded Sears catalogs and made up elaborate stories for them for much longer than I would have ever admitted to any of my friends.

 And that ended up being a problem.
 While I was in my bedroom reading the Narnia books over and over again, my peers were growing up.
 When we started Sixth Grade, I learned to my chagrin that girls and boys who are sneaking off for behind-the-playground games of Spin the Bottle aren’t interested in hearing stories about magic wardrobes and other worlds.